-NOTE: Incomplete or unclear application forms will be returned to the RACA employer and will not be processed until all required information has been included.
+NOTE: Incomplete consent forms will be returned to the RACA employer and will not be processed until all of the required information has been included.”

 It is an offence to knowingly provide false information to the Civil Aviation Authority or the Director of Civil Aviation relevant to the Authority’s or the Director’s exercise of powers under the Civil Aviation Act 1990, or regulations or rules made under the Act.
 It is also an offence to fail to disclose, without reasonable excuse, information that is materially relevant in relation to a security check.
 Each offence is punishable by a term of imprisonment not exceeding 12 months or a ﬁne not exceeding $10,000 (section 49 of the Civil Aviation Act 1990(external link) and section 56A of the Civil Aviation Act 1990(external link)).

 The application form will need to be accompanied by a colour copy of one of the following approved forms of identification for the applicant: